Church of Denmark: Gay clergy

 Gay and lesbian clergy exist, and this is generally considered a strictly personal issue.
 Parish councils are central in selecting and employing new priests, including interviews with candidates.
 Once employed, parish priests are public servants and cannot be discharged except for neglect of duties, ultimately the bishop's decision.

 In 2011 a female priest serving two small island parishes was fired after controversies with the parish council of Agersø She claimed to have been ousted because of her sexuality, but the parish council rejected this accusation and mentioned cooperation problems as the cause.
 Twenty years earlier she had come out as lesbian and a practitioner of sadomasochism in a Swedish TV show.

 In 2009 a parish priest in Tingbjerg, a Copenhagen suburb, moved away from the parish to a secret address after assaults against his vicarage, his car and the parish church.
 The vicarage was put up for sale.
 According to Avisen.dk, local youths claimed they harassed him because he was openly homosexual, among other reasons.
 The priest himself denied this was the issue, but rather claimed the assaults were part of a general tendency therein which intensified after his public denunciation.
 A Sunday service held a few weeks later was attended by several prominent guests supporting the priest, including Prime Minister Lars Løkke Rasmussen, Minister for Education and Ecclesiastical Affairs Bertel Haarder, and photographer Jacob Holdt.

 Tingbjerg is a single-plan public housing area, marked by gang violence and youth crime, and the most criminal district of Copenhagen.

-Declaration Dominus Iesus
+Rebuttal to Dominus Iesus

 In 2000, the Church of Denmark's ecumenical department publicly criticized the Roman Catholic declaration Dominus Iesus, which controversially used the term "ecclesial community" to refer to Protestant denominations, including Lutheran churches.
 The Church of Denmark argued that there is a destructive effect on ecumenical relations if one church deprives another of the right to be called a Church and that it is just as destructive as if one Christian denies another Christian the right to be called a Christian.